juliandev/SIFTER/README.md

 This package include a genetic algorithm for parameter estimation of SIFTER algorithm.

-The estimation of SIFTER parameters through Genetic Algorithms called GAPE (Genetic Algorithm for Parameter Estimation) was developed by Julian Castañeda and Tania Rodríguez in the Department of Systems and Computer Engineering at the Antonio Nari&ntilde;o University.
+The estimation of SIFTER parameters through Genetic Algorithms called GAPE (Genetic Algorithm for Parameter Estimation) was developed by Julian CastaÃ±eda, Tania RodrÃ­guez and Carlos AndrÃ©s Sierra in the Department of Systems and Computer Engineering at the Antonio Nari&ntilde;o University.

 The original SIFTER algorithm is developed by Barbara E Engelhardt.
 Original paper: